Rules for Ready/Valid Handshakes and Synchronization

 Typically, the source interface holds data steady alongside valid, changing data only after the handshake completes.
 Any data value outside of the clock cycle when the handshake completes is lost.
 It is allowable to have data be a continuously changing value, synchronously to the clock, which will get sampled whenever a handshake completes.

 Sampling changing data is best done by having the source interface hold valid high, while the destination interface asserts ready at an interval.
-The opposite method of sampling where the source interface periodically asserts valid does not guarantee a predictable sampling interval, since it depends on the destination interface having already asserted ready.
+The opposite method of sampling where the source interface periodically asserts valid does not guarantee a predictable sampling interval, or cause a livelock, since it depends on the destination interface having already asserted ready.
+It may also cause a deadlock if the destination interface waits for valid before raising ready (see below).

 Avoiding Deadlocks and Livelocks